ggeoffrey/scenarii/README.md

 ## Take a screenshot
 Simply press `Ctrl`+`Shift`+`C` or `Ctrl`+`Shift`+`P` in any application.
 It will add a step in Scenarii containing the screenshot.
-This shortcut will soon be customizable.
+You can change this shortcut by clicking the `configure` button in the top bar.

 ## Record a GIF